JCU Postgraduate Health Studies

 Health Professional Education

-Advance your career as a clinical educator with specialist skills in teaching, curriculum design and education research.
-Designed for registered health professionals, this course prepares you to lead learning in hospitals, universities, clinics and community settings.
-Study online with support from experienced educators and graduate ready to shape the next generation of health professionals.
+Take the next step in your career as a clinical educator by developing specialist expertise in teaching, curriculum design and education research.
+Designed for registered health professionals, this course prepares you to lead learning across hospitals, universities, clinics and community settings.
+Study online with support from experienced educators and graduate ready to guide and develop the next generation of health professionals.

 Nested Qualifications - Early Entry and Exit Options